What qualifications do you need to become a teacher?

 To qualify as a teacher in England you must meet the following requirements:

-• A degree: for primary teaching, some initial teacher training (ITT) providers prefer you to have a degree in a national curriculum subject.
-If you don't, you should talk directly to the training provider to see if they will accept your degree.
-For secondary teaching, you'll need a degree in (or closely related to) the subject you would like to teach.
+• A degree: for primary teaching, a degree in any subject is usually accepted but some initial teacher training (ITT) providers may prefer you to have a degree in a national curriculum subject if, for example, you are taking a specialist route, such as Primary Specialist Mathematics.
+Check with training providers before applying to see if they will accept your degree.
+For secondary teaching, you'll need expert knowledge of the subject you wish to teach, which is usually demonstrated by having a degree in (or closely related to) the subject you would like to teach.
+In subjects where there is a shortage of applicants, you may be able to take a subject knowledge enhancement course (SKE) if you need to top up your subject knowledge.

-• Literacy and numeracy skills: ITT providers are responsible for ensuring that prospective teachers meet the required standards of literacy and numeracy, in order to teach.
-Each provider will assess whether applicants have adequate skills; either during the selection process or once they’re on the training programme.
-You will be benchmarked against a defined set of literacy and numeracy skills; which you’ll be expected to have by the end of your training and will receive help to develop your skills throughout the course if needed.
+• Literacy and numeracy skills: ITT providers are responsible for ensuring that prospective teachers meet the standards of literacy and numeracy required in order to teach.
+Each provider will assess whether applicants have adequate skills, either during the selection process or once they’re on the training programme.
+You will be benchmarked against a defined set of literacy and numeracy skills, which you’ll be expected to have by the end of your training.
+You will receive help to develop your skills throughout the course if needed.
 However, trainees who remain unable to meet the required level of literacy and numeracy skills will not reach QTS.
 For more details, contact the training provider directly.

-• Declaration of health questionnaire: you may be asked to complete a declaration of health questionnaire before starting the ITT course.
+• Fitness questionnaire: you are likely to be asked to complete a fitness questionnaire before starting the ITT course.
 Any information you provide about disability is protected by the Equality Act 2010.
-If you have a disability, it is advisable to make early contact with the training provider.
+Whether or not you wish to inform your training provider of a disability is a personal choice.
+However, sharing that you have a disability can help ensure you get the financial or other support you need.

 • Declaration of criminal convictions: the provisions of the Rehabilitation of Offenders Act 1974 (which allow convictions for criminal offences to be regarded as 'spent' after a period of time) don't apply to the teaching profession.
 You're required to declare any previous convictions.
 All trainee teachers undergo a criminal record check through the Disclosure and Barring Service (DBS) before starting school-based training.